maasuofficial/maasu-website/README.md

 ## Overview <a name="overview"></a>

 This document summarizes a design process of the MAASU website, what softwares and tools were used, and any executive decisions made in regards to project structure.
 The [Table of Contents](#table-of-contents) provides a summary of all relevant categories.

-New to MAASU, or the MAASU Technical Networking position?
-Read the [introduction first](docs/intro.md).

 ## Installation <a name="installation"></a>